-The Guidelines document has been prepared by the Commission services looking for the largest possible consensus Guidelines
+The Guidelines document has been prepared by the Commission services looking for the largest possible consensus for the establishment of the Natura 2000 network in the marine environment.
+Application of the Habitats and Birds Directives

+Guidelines

-© Common Wadden Sea Semitariat
+© Common Wadden Sea Secretariat

 This is a working draft for internal use of the Commission.
-It has been elaborated for launching an ISC.
+It has been elaborated for launching on ISC.
 The document aim to reflect only the views of the Commission services on this issue and is not of a binding nature.